o3de/o3de.org/content/docs/userguide/cloud-canvas-cloud-gem-web-communicator-creating.md

+description: ' Use the Web Communicator cloud gem in &ALYlong; to send messages to game editors and clients. '
+slug: cloud-canvas-cloud-gem-web-communicator-creating
+title: Communicating to Clients from a Cloud Gem
+---
 # Communicating to Clients from a Cloud Gem<a name="cloud-canvas-cloud-gem-web-communicator-creating"></a>

 To send messages to the Web Communicator service, your cloud gem can use the default channel that the Web Communicator cloud gem provides or a channel that you define\.
 Web Communicator can validate the message type and pass the message to AWS IoT for distribution to one or more clients\.